 Currier A and B, the different languages or dialects present in different parts of the manuscript, are partly the result of different transformation rules.
 If the writer changed the way words interact—or rather, changed how such interaction was shown—then the text would look significantly different.
 Though it is doubtful that this can explain the whole origin of the Currier languages, it at least takes the difference away from a substantial change in language and puts it more in control of the author.

 Lastly, it is sometimes said that the Voynich contains an overabundance of unique words, more than would be expected.
 (I do not know if this is true, but I take it as a suggestion.)
 Transformation Theory would deal with such a problem very easily.
-If every word has the potential to alter in a number of ways depending on its environment, and the number of possible environments was large, then the outcome would be lots of unique words.
+If every word has the potential to alter in a number of ways depending on its environment, and the number of possible environments was large, then the outcome would be many unique words.
 There must be some limit on the number of variants each word could have, but it would not have to be great.

 If the Transformation Theory is accepted then the path for future research is immediately obvious.
 We should interrogate the text to discover all the transformations which are present and their scope and scale.
 Every transformation discovered and properly understood would give us the power to undo it and reveal the underlying normal text.
 This normal text should show greater evidence of word order and grammatical constructions, and even more and longer repeated phrases.